rust-random/book/src/update-0.8.md

 -   Unsupported targets no longer compile.
 If you require the previous behavior (panicking at runtime instead of failing to compile), you can use the `custom` feature to provide a panicking implementation.
+-   Windows XP and stdweb are, as of `getrandom` version 0.2.1, no longer supported.
+If you require support for either of these platforms you may add a dependency on `getrandom = "=0.2.0"` to pin this version.
 -   Hermit, L4Re and UEFI are no longer officially supported.
 You can use the `rdrand` feature on these platforms.
 -   The minimum supported Linux kernel version is now 2.6.32.